polkascan/social-contract/kusama/treasury-proposal-214-report-20230110.md

 # Delivery Report for the Polkascan Explorer Improvements (Kusama TP 214)

-We are pleased to present the delivery report for the improvements made to the [Polkascan Explorer](https://github.com/polkascan/explorer), as outlined in Kusama Treasury Proposal #214.
+We are pleased to present the delivery report for the improvements made to the [Polkascan Explorer software stack](https://github.com/polkascan/explorer), as outlined in Kusama Treasury Proposal #214.
 More information about our project can be found in the [social contract](https://github.com/polkascan/social-contract/blob/master/kusama/treasury-proposal-214.md) and on the [Polkassembly](https://kusama.polkassembly.io/treasury/214) post.

+To see these improvements in action, we've created a separate domain that uses a recent subset of Polkadot blockchain data.
+You can find it at https://explorer-dev.polkascan.io/.
+Because this code is not backwards-compatible with the current production database, we haven't upgraded the official Polkascan Explorer, yet.

 As stated in the proposal, the following features have been successfully implemented: